This story was first published on August 25. Last updated on December 13.

 *Al Jazeera has gathered the information of 1,485 people who were killed and the cause of their deaths.

-On Thursday, September 1, a four-year-old girl was also killed in the Negros island, after she was supposedly used as "human shield" by her father, who was also killed during the police operation, according to the local television station GMA.
+On September 1, a four-year-old girl was also killed on Negros island after she was supposedly used as "human shield" by her father, who was also killed during the police operation, according to local television station GMA.

-Despite accusations of police abuse and human rights violations, Philippine President Rodrigo Duterte has defended them, saying "the accusation itself is stupid".
+Despite accusations of police abuse and human rights violations, President Duterte has defended them, saying "the accusation itself is stupid".